 For point stars, use one of the exposure rules like the 500 rule, 600 rule, or the NPF rule depending on how you will be using the final image.
 Also, make sure you manually focus on a bright star by zooming in on the live view.

 With star trails, you do not need to worry if there are slight trails in the images.
 You can either do a single exposure star trail or multiple exposures star trail.
 More details along with resources are found later in this article.

 Gear/Tools Required For Astrophotography

-The gear required for astrophotography can be specific if you are looking to do only astrophotography, but if you are someone who would like to have cameras that you can use for almost all genre of photography, then you need to be looking for certain things like long exposure time and high iso or low light performance.
+The gear required for astrophotography can be specific if you are looking to do only astrophotography, but if you are someone who would like to have cameras that you can use for almost all genres of photography, then you need to be looking for certain things like long exposure time and high iso or low light performance.

-Some may suggest owning a ton of expensive gear for astrophotography which is not true unless you are looking to image objects that are hard to image with a DSLR camera, another digital camera, and no filters or if you are looking for some advanced astrophotography.
+Some may suggest owning a ton of expensive gear for astrophotography which is not true unless you are looking to image objects that are hard to image with a DSLR camera, another digital camera and no filters or if you are looking for some advanced astrophotography.

-Do not be turned off by what you see on the internet about expensive gear, filters, tracking mounts, etc. Most basic photography gear, like your digital camera, lens and tripod will help you get some astro shots just in your backyard or a nearby location where you usually enjoy the night sky.
+Do not be turned off by what you see on the internet about expensive gear, filters, tracking mounts, etc. Most basic photography gear, like your digital camera, lens and tripod will help you get some Astro shots just in your backyard or a nearby location where you usually enjoy the night sky.

 - You need a camera that will allow you to shoot in manual mode so you have full control over the exposure settings.